pittsburghaicamp/pittsburghaicamp/README.md

 Pittsburgh AI Camp is a summer `Project Bounty Program` for high school students.
 Our students learn to build software applications using Large Language Models (LLMs).

-Project Bounties, as we call them, are projects with monetary values attached to them.
+Project Bounties, as we call them, are projects with monetary values attached.

 Summer Camp begins **June 17th, 2024** 🏴‍☠️